sanketsharma411/Automated-Deployment-Github/README.md

 ## Notes:
-- We won't be editing any of the files from the production server, so no conflicts and it will always pull from the origin/master branch
+- We won't be editing any of the files from the production server, so no conflicts and it will always pull from the current branch (modify later for selecting production/deployment branch)
-- The post receive hook delivers some payload thing which is not a part of the request.args but is instead a component of request.data
+- The post receive hook delivers some payload thing which is not a part of the request.args but is instead a component of request.data.
 - The only way we are using the post-recieve hooks now is to tell the server to "git pull".
-This __should__ be extended later !
+This __should__ be extended later.
+Also, note any POST request to the server with data = {'repository':{'url':'url_for_this_repo'}} will trigger the "git pull".
+Which means that any false request can trigger a pull from the current branch thus always keep the current branch working perfectly

+## Steps:
+To setup this utility with your deployment server
+1. git clone your repo
+2. git clone this repo somewhere else
+3. (complete these with stuff to do : 4)